splitmoong/pysh/README.md

 # pysh 🐚

-**pysh** is python-based terminal shell inspired by bash.
+**pysh** is a python-based terminal shell inspired by bash.
- It allows users to execute built-in commands, system commands, cycle through command history and will be extended with AI-driven natural language interpretation.
+ It allows users to execute built-in commands, system commands, cycle through command history and has an AI-driven natural language interpretation.

 ### videos (pysh demo & Codemate.ai Builder)